 The board is comprised of nine members, three from its largest county St. Louis and two members each from Carlton, Cook and Lake counties.
 Each participating county must have at least one county commissioner member.
 The other representative from each county is typically a member of the local county public health advisory and can be a health professional, lay person or additional county commissioners.
-The CHB holds public meetings and meets approximately bi-monthly in Duluth.
+The CHB holds public meetings and meets approximately bi-monthly.
 The board has its administrative offices in Duluth.

 The role of CCLS CHB staff

-- Lead assessment and planning efforts
+- Lead planning efforts, program development, assessment and evaluation.

-- Assure program and financial accountability
+- Assure program and financial accountability.